mozilla/policy-templates/README.md

 ### AppAutoUpdate

-Enable or disable automatic application update.
+Enable or disable **automatic** application update.
+Set this to true to install application updates without user approval.

+If you have disabled updates via DisableAppUpdate, this policy has no effect.

 **Compatibility:** Firefox 75, Firefox ESR 68.7\
 **CCK2 Equivalent:** N/A\